-previously found that there is no requirement that an applicant "present a PPA, IRP, biennial transmission project report, or any other specific data to demonstrate demand.
-The Legislature contemplated that IPPs would construct such projects and did not require them to enter into power purchase agreements before obtaining a certificate of need.
-Rather, the Commission may evaluate demand using any data it finds persuasive, on a case-by-case basis."
-In the Plum Creek Order, the Commission concluded that the applicant had "showed that utilities and commercial and industrial customers have reported strong clean energy goals above and beyond Renewable Energy Standard ("RES") requirements, and additional renewable energy sources will be needed to meet that demand.
+demand.
 Furthermore, utilities plan to retire coal-based generating units across the region in the coming years, and renewable energy sources are expected to fill some of the resulting capacity needs.
-These established goals and plans are strong evidence of a utility's intention for future energy development and can be used to demonstrate demand, especially when consistent with stated public policy goals."
-190
+These established goals and plans are strong evidence of a utility's intention for future energy development and can be used to demonstrate demand, especially when consistent with stated public policy goals."189

-151. DER noted that, as in the Plum Creek Order, Byron Solar was granted an exemption to Minn.
+DER noted that, as in the Plum Creek Order, Byron Solar was granted an exemption 151. to Minn.
 R. 7849.0270, which requires an applicant to provide information regarding its system peak demand and annual energy consumption.
 Instead, in the CN Application, Byron Solar cited several sources that create a need for the Project.
-First, Byron Solar cited the integrated resource plans ("IRPs"), renewable energy goals, and carbon dioxide emissions reduction goals of Xcel Energy, Otter Tail Power Company, Minnesota Power, and SMMPA, and a compliance filing of the Minnesota Transmission Owners ("MTO"), all of which demonstrate that utilities will seek additional renewable generation resources in the next several years.
-Second, Byron Solar stated that retirements of coal-based generating units are expected across the MISO region, and renewable generation resources are expected to fill the resulting capacity needs.
-Byron Solar also cited to Minn.
+First, Byron Solar cited the integrated resource plans ("IRPs"), renewable energy goals, and carbon dioxide emissions reduction goals of Xcel Energy, Otter Tail Power Company, Minnesota Power, and SMMPA, and a compliance filing of the Minnesota Transmission Owners ("MTO"), all of which demonstrate that utilities will seek additional renewable generation resources in the next several years.190 Second, Byron Solar stated that retirements of coal-based generating units are expected across the MISO region, and renewable generation resources are expected to fill the resulting capacity needs.191 Byron Solar also cited to Minn.
 Stat. §§ 216C.05 and 216H.02 as supporting the need for renewable energy.
 Byron Solar further cited to corporations turning to renewable energy to save money and meet sustainability goals.
-Commercial and industrial customers either purchase renewable energy directly or obtain renewable benefits and cost savings through financially settled contracts (also known as virtual power purchase agreements).
+Commercial and industrial customers either purchase renewable energy directly or obtain renewable benefits and cost savings through financially settled contracts (also known as virtual power purchase agreements).192

 152. DER found that, as in the Plum Creek Order, the proposed plans of Otter Tail Power Company, Minnesota Power, Xcel Energy, and the MTO utilities the regional trend towards retirement of coal units, and, in addition, the existence of a market for projects being sold directly to commercial and industrial consumers all indicate a market exists for new renewable energy.
-Therefore, the DER concluded that Byron Solar's forecast of the need for the renewable energy expected to be produced by the Project is reasonable.
-194
+Therefore, the DER concluded that Byron Solar's forecast of the need for the renewable energy expected to be produced by the Project is reasonable.193